 On Killing a Tree Analysis

-These lines begin the tale of how “to kill a tree,” but they offer no reason as to why a person would wonder this question in the first place.
+These lines of ‘On Killing a Tree’ begin the tale of how “to kill a tree,” but they offer no reason as to why a person would wonder this question in the first place.
 Certainly, there are reasons “to kill a tree,” like cutting them down to construct a building of some kind, but none of that is provided in this representation.
 What this entails is that the actual act of “kill[ing] a tree” may not be the true focus of the work.
 If it were, Patel would have potentially given more information regarding the “tree” itself or even who is wanting to end it.
-Instead he dives right into the concept that the “tree” is not easy “to kill,” which indicates the resilience is the topic of the poem.
+Instead, he dives right into the concept that the “tree” is not easy “to kill,” which indicates the resilience is the topic of ‘On Killing a Tree’.

 What is stated about that resilience is that “time” is required to accomplish the task, rather than “a simple jab of the knife” that does not pierce deeply enough.
 It is worth noting that “a simple jab” with a “knife” can be a significant wound under relevant circumstances.
 For the “tree,” however, the “jab” is far too small to destroy it because the “tree” is so resilient and strong.